department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide-round2.md

 - How does the user react to the eligibility alert message (entitlement)?

 **Upon completion of task**
-- What did you think of the eligibility alert message you saw?
-Would you still apply?
-- What did you think of the pre-population of school information?
-What would you do if the information wasn't right?
 - In your personal field of study, would you expect to be eligible for this scholarship?
 - In terms of applying for this scholarship, on a scale of 1 to 5 where 1 is very hard and 5 is very easy, how would you rate this task?

 ##  Task 2: Unauthenticated User that is Not Chapter 33 - 15 minutes

 We're going to do some role playing.
-Let's say you're Sammy Smith and you're using the **Montgomery GI Bill** to obtain an undergraduate degree in **Chemistry** from **Chicago State University**.
+Let's say you're Cameron Caldwell and you're using the **Montgomery GI Bill** to obtain an undergraduate degree in **Chemistry** from **Chicago State University**.
 You don't currently have an account and aren't interested in creating one.
 How would you go about filling out this application?
+*When eligibility alert appears*
+- What did you think of the eligibility alert message you saw?
+Would you still apply?

 Things to watch for:
 - Does the user read the subway map?